Always Stressed? Understanding Overwhelm, Anxiety & Burnout

 There’s nothing wrong with those things, but they don’t go very far if the pressure you’re under stays the same.

-If your baseline is overwhelm, a small moment of relief won’t change much.
+If your baseline is overwhelm and anxiety, a small moment of relief won’t change much.

 Real self-care is less about what you add, and more about what needs to change.